766b/godox/README.md

 Usage
 ---
-Any comment lines starting with `TODO` or `FIX` (case insensitive) are extracted.
+Any comment lines starting with `TODO` or `FIX` (or other specified keywords, case insensitive) are extracted.
 If `TODO`/`FIX` comments is longer that 1 line, then only first line will be extracted.

     $ godox [<flags>] [<path>...]

     $ godox -help
         -keys string
-            Change keyword (default "todo,fix")
+            Change keywords (default "todo,bug,fix")

     $ godox ./path/to/directory ./path/to/secondary/directory
     example.go:3:1:TODO: Implement io.Writer interface